department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - A person authorized by the Veteran's next of kin
 - A person authorized by the Veteran

-#### Can I request an emblem of belief that isn't included on the official list?
+### How to request an emblem of belief that isn't included on the official list

 Yes.
 Make sure that the emblem of belief you're requesting reflects the Veteran's religious beliefs or other belief system.